 Policy 19 - Object

-Number of Comments 7

-Summary of Comments

-- Housing schemes should be contributing to the UK's target of being carbon neutral by 2050 - Good design is needed - Homes should be built to a 'Passivhaus' standard. - Policy 19 should be expanded to include schemes which encompass HDC's self and custom build register as it identifies local need which should be met and ensures compliance with Self and Custom Build Act. - Include the following criterion in the policy 'This exception does not avoid the need to meet all other planning policies'
+- Housing schemes should be contributing to the UK's target of being carbon neutral by 2050 - Good design is needed. - Homes should be built to a 'Passivhaus' standard.

+- Policy 19 should be expanded to include schemes which encompass HDC's self and custom build register as it identifies local need which should be met and ensures compliance with Self and Custom Build Act. - Include the following criterion in the policy 'This exception does not avoid the need to meet all other planning policies'